PROG-MohamedDwidar/Laravel_KickStart/README.md

-This project implements basic all basic laravel concepts
+This project implements all basic laravel concepts
 i did not focus on UI but i focused more on following laravel code conventions and best practices